Al Qadarif State

 Al Qadarif (القضارف DIN), also spelled Gedaref or Gadarif, is one of the 18 wilayat (states) of Sudan.
-It covers an area of 75,263 km^{2} and had an estimated population of approximately 2,208,385 as of 2018.
+It covers an area of 75,263 km^{2} and had an estimated population of approximately 2,208,385 as of 2018.It borders Kassala to the north, Khartoum to the northwest, Gezira to the west, Sennar to the south, Ethiopia and Eritrea to the east.
 Al Qadarif is the state’s capital, with other notable towns including Doka and Gallabat.
 The state also encompasses the disputed Al Fushqa District.

 Demographics

 Gedaref State in Sudan is home to a diverse population consisting of various ethnic groups, including members of numerous tribes.
 Additionally, individuals from regions outside Sudan—such as Eritrea, Ethiopia, Yemen, Somalia, Chad, Egypt (including Copts), Armenia, and Kurdistan—contribute to its multicultural fabric.
 This intricate social structure has evolved over time due to historical migrations during the period of Turkish rule and the Mahdist Revolution, as well as changes in the state's agricultural practices.

 The state is a natural geographical area situated on the slopes of the Ethiopian plateau, descending towards rivers, valleys, and water-filled creeks.
 It is characterized by fertile clay soil, interspersed with occasional hills, which enhances its agricultural potential.

 The state can be divided into three distinct geomorphic regions: